Floods and Floodplain Management

 Standard homeowner and commercial property insurance policies do not cover flood losses.
 To meet the need for this vital coverage, the Federal Emergency Management Agency (FEMA) administers the National Flood Insurance Program (NFIP).
 The City participates in the NFIP, which makes flood insurance available to all city residents.

 Natural and Beneficial Functions of Floodplains

 Local and regional floodplains are an important part of our water system and provide benefits for both people and the natural environment.
-They affect storm runoff, water quality and the aesthetic qualities of creeks, streams, rivers and lakes.
-Floodplains also include areas for waterfowl,
+They affect storm runoff, water quality and the aesthetic qualities of creeks, streams, rivers

 In order to protect the natural function of floodplains, the City requires that buffer zones be provided on commercial properties and subdivisions along streams and creeks.